sumanentc/VibePlayground/NexCompare/README.md

 6. **View Results**: The formatted file will be displayed
 7. **Export**: You can export the formatted content for use elsewhere

-## JSON Handling
+## Smart JSON Handling

-NexCompare includes smart JSON repair capabilities that can fix common syntax issues:
+NexCompare includes intelligent JSON repair capabilities that automatically fix common syntax issues:

-- Automatically adds quotes around unquoted property names
+- **Unquoted Property Names**: Automatically adds double quotes around property names (`{property: value}` → `{"property": value}`)
-- Converts single quotes to proper double quotes for string values
+- **Single Quote Conversion**: Converts single quotes to proper double quotes for string values (`{'key': 'value'}` → `{"key": "value"}`)
-- Removes invalid trailing commas in objects and arrays
+- **Trailing Comma Removal**: Removes invalid trailing commas in objects and arrays (`{"key": value,}` → `{"key": value}`)
+- **Detailed Error Messages**: When repair isn't possible, provides specific error messages that identify which file has issues

-This makes the tool more forgiving when dealing with slightly malformed JSON files.
+This smart repair system makes NexCompare much more forgiving when dealing with slightly malformed JSON files, especially those written in JavaScript style without strict JSON syntax.

 ## Troubleshooting

 - **White Screen**: If you encounter a white screen, try clearing your browser cache or using a different browser
-- **JSON Parse Errors**: If you get JSON parsing errors, check if your JSON is valid or let the application attempt to repair it
+- **JSON Parse Errors**: If you get JSON parsing errors, check if your JSON is valid or use properly formatted JSON.
+The application will attempt to repair common issues automatically.
-- **Port Issues**: If port 3030 is already in use, you can change the port in the webpack.config.js file
+- **Port Issues**: If port 4040 is already in use, you can change the port in the `webpack.config.js` file
+- **Comparison Not Working**: Ensure both files are of the same format type (both JSON, both YAML, etc.)
+- **Server Starting Issues**: If the webpack dev server fails to start, check that no other process is using the specified port
+- **Development Environment**: This application requires Node.js and npm to run locally.
+No backend server or additional services are required.

 ## License